Easter Basket Pictures

 - Let the glue dry.

 - Now that her basket picture is complete, it's time to add a pocket to the back to make it just like a real basket!
-Cut a slit in the paper right over the top edge of the basket to create the basket's opening.
+Have her cut a slit in the paper right over the top edge of the basket to create the basket's opening.

 - Flip the basket picture over and glue the pocket piece on the back.
-Place a line of glue above the slit in the paper and place the pocket over it.
+Apply a line of glue above the slit in the paper and place the pocket over it.
 The pocket should cover the slit, but make sure you don't glue the slit closed!
 Add glue around the remaining edges of the pocket and press into the paper.
+Let dry.

 - Your basket is almost done!
 Finish by making things to put in the basket.
 Encourage her to cut flowers, Easter eggs, grass, and even baby chicks out of construction paper and place them inside her basket.